ivadop/tech2people/README.md

 (Initial state has two mocked up ToDos in the list.
 It demonstrates cases of ToDos with deadlines that have already passed.)

 At some point, I realized my application lacked routing functionality, so I added a component named ```OtherComponent```.
 Its primary purpose is to demonstrate routing, though it currently serves no specific functional role in the application.

+User preference to show/hide completed ToDos is stored in local storage.